 Serious Offenders Coordination

-- Enhance the protection of the community by requiring offenders who have served prison sentences for certain sex and violence offences, and who continue to present unacceptable risk of committing further offences, to be subject to a detention or supervision order
+- Primarily to provide enhanced protection of the community by requiring offenders who have served prison sentences for certain sex and violence offences, and who continue to present unacceptable risk of committing further offences, to be subject to a detention or supervision order

-- Facilitate the treatment and rehabilitation of the offenders.
+- Secondly, to facilitate the treatment and rehabilitation of the offenders.

 The Act establishes:

-The Department of Families, Fairness and Housing, Victoria Police and the Department of Justice and Community Safety have shared responsibility to:
+The Act requires The Department of Families, Fairness and Housing (DFFH), Department of Health (DH), Victoria Police and the Department of Justice and Community Safety (DJCS) to operate within the Principle of Shared Responsibility to:

-- Provide reasonable assistance and support to each other
+- Provide reasonable assistance and support to the responsible agencies and relevant parties

 - Identify and take steps to resolve issues relating to the delivery of services.